NicholasWierenga/Grapher/README.md

 parameters.
 Changing the windows of a graph or the amount of steps taken won't mean the user necessarily needs to calculate the whole graph once more.

-Below are the SQL commands that create the needed database, table, and outputs the database connection string to be used in line 26 in GrapherContext.cs.
+Below are the SQL commands that create the needed database, table, and outputs the database connection string to be used in line 27 in GrapherContext.cs.

 CREATE DATABASE Grapher;

 GO

 USE Grapher;

-GO

--- Creates our table

-CREATE TABLE Point ( <br />
-    id INTEGER NOT NULL IDENTITY(1, 1) PRIMARY KEY, <br />
-    equation NVARCHAR(80) NOT NULL, <br />
-    xcoord NVARCHAR(80) NOT NULL, <br />
-    ycoord NVARCHAR(80) NOT NULL, <br />
-    zcoord NVARCHAR(80) <br />
-)

 GO